djndl1/CSNotes/os/unix_linux/threads.md

 # Thread Creation

 When a program runs, it starts out as a single process with a single thread of control until it creates  more threads of control by `pthread_create()`.
 If more than one argument to the function is needed, store them in a struct and pass the pointer. pthread functions usually return an error code when they fail.
 They don't set `errno` like other POSIX functions.
-The new thread cannot safely use the `thread_t` that handles it because the spawning thread may not have returned from `pthread_create()` thus the `thread_t` may not usable.
+The new thread cannot safely use a global `thread_t` that identifies this thread because the spawning thread may not have returned from `pthread_create()` thus the `thread_t` may not usable.

 # Thread Termination

 If any thread within a process calls `exit`, `_Exit` or `_exit`, the entire process terminates.
 A signal sent to a thread will terminate the entire process.
-To terminate a thread, a thread can simply return, be canceled by another thread or call `pthread_exit`. `pthread_join` gets the returned value from `pthread_exit` or the simple `return`ed value or the `PTHREAD_CANCEL`.
+To terminate a thread, a thread can simply _return_, _be canceled_ by another thread or call `pthread_exit`. `pthread_join` gets the returned value from `pthread_exit` or the simple `return`ed value or the `PTHREAD_CANCEL`.

 The typeless pointer passed to `pthread_create` and `pthread_exit` can be used to pass more than a single value through a `struct`.

 One thread can request that another in the same process be canceled by calling  `pthread_cancel`.
 The default behavior is that the thread requested to exit `pthread_exit`s with `PTHREAD_CANCELED`.
 A thread can ignore or otherwise control how it is canceled.
 A thread can arrange for functions to be called when it exits, known as _thread cleanup handlers_, recorded in stack.
-The `pthread_cleanup push` schedules the cleanup function when the thread `pthread_exit`, responds to a cancellation request or makes a call to `pthread_cleanup_pop` with nonzero execute argument.
+The `pthread_cleanup_push` schedules the cleanup function when the thread `pthread_exit`, responds to a cancellation request or makes a call to `pthread_cleanup_pop` with nonzero execute argument.
 A zero argument to `pthread_cleanup_push` merely remove a handler.
 A simple `return` does not trigger cleanup handlers.
 Returning between `pthread_cleanup_push` and `pthread_cleanup_pop` is undefined behavior (on linux they are implemented as paired macros that expand to text containing `{` and `}`).
 The only portable way to return in between is to call `pthread_exit`.

 ```c
 #  define pthread_cleanup_push(routine, arg) \